Does Poverty Lead to Terrorism?

 The really poor and deprived peoples of the word would like nothing better than to get out of their deprivation and misery.
 Every day is a constant struggle for them and the ideologies of the terrorists is the last thing on their minds.
 Yes, some poor do sign up to become the foot soldiers of the rich ideologues like Osama and others because their death would ensure a payment to their families, but are these people really the majority?
 All the recent, high-profile, serious attacks have been carried out by well-educated, westernized, well-off individuals, as demonstrated by the examples above.

-So, I really question this notion of poverty being a cause (or major cause) of terrorism.
+Therefore, I really question this notion of poverty being a cause, or major cause, of terrorism.
 The reason for terrorism, in my view, is that there are certain individuals who have a certain world view and are fanatically focused on achieving that.
-Poverty, regional conflicts are excuses to further their narrow agenda.
+Poverty and regional conflicts are excuses to further their narrow agenda.
 They might speak of oppression and other things to justify their attacks, but what they really want is to see their world order established.
-It is the sort of Taliban mindset that seeks uniformity, that seeks compliance, that brooks no dissension.
-The fight is between people who want the world to go back a few hundred years and between those who want to live in the present and look forward to the future.
+It is the sort of Taliban/ISIS/Al-Qaeda mindset that seeks uniformity, that seeks compliance, that brooks no dissension.
+The fight is between people who want the world to go back a few hundred years and between those who want to live in the present, in peace, and look forward to the future.

 More by this Author

 Do us humans have a dark side to us?
 Do we enjoy watching fellow human beings in pain and enjoy inflicting pain on our fellow human beings?
 How human are we?
 Read on to learn the answer!

 Ever wondered why there's so much terrorism around?
 What feeds and sustains terrorism?
 Who is responsible, and what can we do to rid the world of terrorism?
 Read on to learn this and more.